Firefighters try to save relics as fire engulfs Rio museum | New Country 923

 “Two hundred years of work, investigation and knowledge have been lost,” Temer said in a statement.

-According to its website, the museum has more than 20,000 items related to the history of Brazil and other countries, and that many of its collections came from members of Brazil’s royal family.
+According to its website, the museum has a vast collection related to the history of Brazil and other countries, and that many of its collections came from members of Brazil’s royal family.

 Robadey said firefighters got off to a slow start fighting the blaze because the two fire hydrants closest to the museum were not functioning.
 Instead, trucks had to be sent to get water from a nearby lake.